bosamart/sr-mpls-iosxr-eveng-lab/CONCEPTS.md

 locator = transport ("reach R4"), function = service ("decap + VRF lookup").
 The core just routes plain IPv6.

+**Phase 7 — EVPN-VPWS (L2VPN).** *Problem:* operators also sell Layer 2 (E-Line)
+services, not just L3. *Mechanism:* the CE port becomes an L2 attachment circuit;
+EVPN (BGP `l2vpn evpn` AF, Route-Type 1) signals a point-to-point pseudowire across the same SR core.
+Over SRv6 the egress uses a `uDX2` SID. *Insight:* `uDX2` is the L2 sibling of `uDT4` — same encapsulation machinery, but the egress instruction is "decap and hand the frame to this port" instead of "decap and route."
+CE1 and CE2 sit in one subnet and learn each other's MAC, proving it's genuinely Layer 2 across a routed core.
+L2 and L3 services run side by side on one core.

 ---

 ## The synthesis